What a year of travel it’s been! Seven countries, three continents, and eight American states.

 We were due to go whale-watching at this part of the trip, but the weather wasn’t on our side which means we have a very good excuse to come back in the future.

-12. Finishing the road trip in Burlington, Vermont and a visit to New Haven, Connecticut
+12. Finishing the Road Trip in Burlington, Vermont and a Visit to New Haven, Connecticut

 I will say that there’s not much to do in Burlington, Vermont but it was fun to stop at the Ben & Jerry’s factory along the way and see the gorgeous scenery on the drive there.